 At a first glance, the comments are mostly what we expected them to be.
 There are a few key items that are especially challenging and we’ll navigate them with our consultants as best as we can.

 In the meantime, we continue to make our debt service payments as this all plays out and pray to Adam Smith’s invisible hand that the market is in a much better place than it is today when we mark the completion of this rezoning process with the receipt of our Site Specific Zoning Bylaw.

 *Forever Hold 1.
 A proposed four-storey multiunit rental building in Toronto’s west end that we plan on holding forever.

 **Midrise 1.
-A proposed nine-to-eleven-storey multiunit residential building (tenure to be determined) in Toronto’s west end.
-We’re going to start with a rezoning and see where we take it from there.
+A proposed eleven-storey multiunit residential building (tenure to be determined) in Toronto’s west.
+We’re starting with a rezoning and will see where we take it from there.

 stuff I’ve enjoyed

-This is some of the content I’ve come across over the past month that I’ve really enjoyed.
+This is some of the content I’ve come across over the past month that’s worth sharing.

-And that’s it for now.
+And that’s all for now.
 Here’s to a good and productive March.

 Feel free to reply to this email with any comments or questions.
 I love chatting about everything mentioned above.

 Thanks for reading Chris’s Newsletter!
 Subscribe for free to receive new posts and support my work.